marianmeres/tree/README.md

     node.parent // reference to parent node
     node.root // refererence to root node
     node.siblings // array of siblings
-    node.tree // reference to tree the node belongs to node.value // actual stored value (string in our example)
+    node.tree // reference to the tree the node belongs to node.value // actual stored value (string in our example)

     // and methods